Revisiting Pre-trained Language Models for Vulnerability Detection: Abstract

 \section{Abstract}

 The rapid advancement of pre-trained language models (PLMs) has demonstrated promising results for various code-related tasks.
 However, their effectiveness in detecting real-world vulnerabilities remains a critical challenge.
-While existing empirical studies evaluate PLMs for vulnerability detection (VD), their inadequate consideration in data preparation, evaluation setups, and experimental settings undermines the accuracy and comprehensiveness of evaluations.
-This paper introduces RevisitVD, an extensive evaluation of 17 PLMs spanning smaller code-specific PLMs and large-scale PLMs using newly constructed datasets.
-Specifically, we compare the performance of PLMs under both fine-tuning and prompt engineering, assess their effectiveness and generalizability across various training and testing settings, and analyze their robustness against code normalization, abstraction, and semantic-preserving transformations.
+While existing empirical studies evaluate PLMs for vulnerability detection (VD), they suffer from data leakage, limited scope, and superficial analysis, hindering the accuracy and comprehensiveness of evaluations.
+This paper begins by revisiting the common issues in existing research on PLMs for VD through the evaluation pipeline.
+It then proceeds with an accurate and extensive evaluation of 18 PLMs, spanning model parameters from millions to billions, on high-quality datasets that feature accurate labeling, diverse vulnerability types, and various projects.
+Specifically, we compare the performance of PLMs under both fine-tuning and prompt engineering, assess their effectiveness and generalizability across various training and testing settings, and analyze their robustness to perturbations such as code normalization, abstraction, and semantic-preserving transformations.

-Our findings reveal that, for VD tasks, PLMs incorporating pre-training tasks designed to capture the syntactic and semantic patterns of code outperform both general-purpose PLMs and those solely pre-trained or fine-tuned on large code corpora.
+Our findings reveal that, for function-level VD, PLMs incorporating pre-training tasks designed to capture the syntactic and semantic patterns of code outperform both general-purpose PLMs and those solely pre-trained or fine-tuned on large code corpora.
 However, these models face notable challenges in real-world scenarios, such as difficulties in detecting vulnerabilities with complex dependencies, handling perturbations introduced by code normalization and abstraction, and identifying semantic-preserving vulnerable code transformations.
-Also, the truncation caused by the limited context windows of PLMs can lead to a non-negligible amount of labeling errors.
+Also, the truncation caused by the limited context windows of PLMs can lead to a non-negligible number of labeling errors, which is overlooked by previous work.
 This study underscores the importance of thorough evaluations of model performance in practical scenarios and outlines future directions to help enhance the effectiveness of PLMs for realistic VD applications.